‘General Hospital’ Monday Spoilers: Mike’s Frazzled, Sasha’s Anxious, Anna’s Confrontational, & Dante’s Bold

 Of course, Anna will want answers in exchange for helping Alex.
 As the two sisters talk, General Hospital spoilers reveal that Anna will be left more flustered than anticipated by what her sister reveals.
 Alex will confirm that some of her memories were successfully transplanted to her sister and Anna will be desperate to sort through what’s real and what’s not.

-Monday’s show will also have some action with Jordan and Curtis and it looks like she’ll be anxious to get back to work as he worries about her recovery.
-General Hospital spoilers signal that viewers have a lot to look forward to this week and there are plenty of twists and turns on the horizon.
+Monday’s show will also have some action with Jordan and Curtis, and it looks like she’ll be anxious to get back to work as he worries about her recovery.
+General Hospital spoilers signal that viewers have a lot to look forward to this week, and there are plenty of twists and turns on the horizon.